gkando/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [x] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+        React JS is an open-source JavaScript library which is used for building UIs specifically for single page applications.
+React also allows us to create reusable UI components.

-- [ ] What does it mean to _think_ in react?
+- [x] What does it mean to _think_ in react?

+        Breaking the UI in to a component heirarchy.
+        Single Responsibility Principle - Each component should only do one thing.

-- [ ] Describe state.
+- [x] Describe state.

+        State is the place where the data comes from.
+It is an object of a React class component that holds some information that may change over the lifetime of the component.

-- [ ] Describe props.
+- [x] Describe props.

+        React allows us to pass information to a component using props.
+Props are a kind of global variable or object.

 ## Project Set Up